 The U.S. Department of Energy has a dedicated section outlining the tax credits, rebates and other savings available for homeowners who plan energy efficiency-related projects: you can search their database here.
 Filter your results by keyword, state, and eligibility criteria to help narrow down the search results quickly and accurately.
 There are currently over 30 results directly related to residential properties and roofing from various local utility companies and local organizations.

 Tax credits and rebates are great ways to save money on your roofing project, but perhaps one of the best ways to save money is by shopping around and finding one-off deals and discounts from your local roofing providers.
-Small businesses are even more competitive than larger corporations, so you will be pleasantly surprised with the offers you might find.
+Small businesses are even more competitive than larger corporations, so you will be pleasantly surprised by the offers you might find.
 Local roofers often offer discounts for senior citizens and veterans and can even give you money off your purchase with referral schemes and package deals.
 If you live in Colorado and choose Ramos Roofing, for example, you can receive $250 off a complete roof installation or take advantage of a free solar vent upgrade just by using one of their coupons available online.
 These kinds of local sales change often, so checking back frequently is the key to finding a great deal on your roof repair or replacement.

 Making the decision to replace a damaged or worn-out roof can be stressful for homeowners.
 Weighing the costs of roof replacement against the benefits of a new roof is essential: while the initial price tag is likely to be high, the benefits of a new and secure roof will ultimately make it worthwhile.
 Fortunately, homeowners with less than stellar credit scores and small savings accounts can save money on their roof repair or replacement projects.
 The long-term investment of a new roof can potentially last upwards of 30 years, offering immediate protection and comfort for your family for years to come.